Code-Institute-Submissions/Dark-Luna/README.md

 - Verdict: All good!

+Name: Sorting of workshop categories not working

+- Bug description: When testing this function, I notices the whole function did not do anything.
+Oops!

+- Fix: This function needs JavaScript to work.
+So I added the JavaScript, and it worked!

+- Verdict: All good!

 ### From peer code review ###

 Due to time constraints I wasnt able to let my peers test.